adriansinger87/adriansinger87.github.io/_posts/2019-08-11-api-documentation.md

 [Getting started](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) was quite easy:

-1. I added a `.NET Standard` project have removed the existing C# file.
+1. I added a `.NET Standard` project and have removed the existing C# file.
 2. Then I added the NuGet package `docfx.console` to this project.
 Thereby you don't affect the rest of your solution with this dependency.
 You can read more about the package [here](https://www.nuget.org/packages/docfx.console/).
 3. I created the source files by running the `docfx init -q` command in the packet manger console.
 4. In the next step, I moved all generated files into the empty docu-project.